edanaher/scry/README.md

 - schema aliases
 - generally squash the bugs and clean some things up.
 - make tests easier to run.
-- remove None entries from output for non-existing join rows.
 - sorting